Abdallah-Afifi/Readers_Writers/Report.md

 ## 9. Recommendations for Implementation Selection

-Based on our analysis, we recommend:
+Based on my analysis, we recommend:

 ### 9.1 For Read-Heavy Workloads
 1. **Best Choice**: Readers-Priority implementation